bogachenko/lib/trackerslist/README.md

 **Trackers list**

-List of trackers for torrent programs.
+My list of trackers for torrent programs.